-This session will allow the young people to develop an understanding of grooming and to explore what it can look like.
-The term grooming is given when a person acts or says something to increase the chances that another person will do what they want.
+This is the term given when one person acts or says something to increase the chances that another person will do what they want.
+This session will allow the young person to explore what grooming can look like.

 It's so hard to tell someone what happened and to talk